top of page

 WHAT IS THRIVE?

-Thrive is a transformative theatre-based mental health program designed for central Alberta teens aged 13–17, running from September to June, and split into two-terms (Sept-Jan/Feb-June).
-Teens can be referred to Thrive by parents/guardians, mental health professionals, school counsellors, and doctors.
+Thrive is a transformative theatre-based mental health program designed for central Alberta teens aged 13–17, running from September to June, and split into two-terms (Sept-Dec/Feb-May).
+Teens can be referred to Thrive by parents/guardians, mental health professionals, school counsellors, and/or doctors.
 There is no fee to participate in Thrive.
-Our program combines theatre exercises, mindfulness practices, and peer-led initiatives to equip participants with essential tools to manage anxiety and depression, while fostering emotional resilience and a sense of community.
+Our program combines theatre exercises, mindfulness practices, and roleplay to equip participants with essential tools to manage anxiety and depression, while fostering emotional resilience and a sense of community.

-Thrive is presented in three phases: Learning, Building, and Workshops over a total of 20-weeks.
+Thrive is presented in three phases: Learning, Building, and Workshop over a total of 15-weeks, including the tour day.

 LEARNING PHASE (12-WEEKS)